Michael A. Taylor Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is fifth in MLB with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the sixth-best in MLB.

-- The Yankees have a 3.37 team ERA that ranks fourth across all MLB pitching staffs.
+- The Yankees' 3.41 team ERA ranks fourth across all MLB pitching staffs.

-- Yankees pitchers combine to allow the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Yankees pitchers combine to give up the ninth-fewest home runs in baseball (13 total, 0.9 per game).

-- Cortes (2-0) gets the start for the Yankees, his third of the season.
+- The Yankees will look to German (0-1) in his third start this season.

-- His last appearance came in relief on Thursday when the lefty threw 2/3 innings against the Minnesota Twins while giving up hits.
+- The righty last appeared in relief on Friday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.